yogi1967/MoneydancePythonScripts/index.md

 3) Click RUN (and not run snippet)
 4) That's it....
 Repeat these steps each time.

+_NOTE: On a Mac you might see one or two popup System Warning messages saying something like: “jffinnnnnnnnnnnnnnnnnnnn.dylib” cannot be opened because the developer cannot be verified. macOS cannot verify that this app is free from malware. **These are irrelevant and harmless messages** Just click any option (Cancel, Ignore, Trash, Bin), it doesn't matter.
+The script will run un-affected.
+It's Mac Gatekeeper complaining about a dynamic cache file being created.
+The Moneydance developer (IK) is aware of this and is trying to build a fix.
+It happens with all Python scripts._

 ### Extension only format (contains only *.mxt file) - Very latest (unsigned) build
 - <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/toolbox.zip">**Toolbox**: View Moneydance settings, diagnostics, fix issues, change settings and much more...
 NOTE: Toolbox has the ability to update your dataset/settings in Advanced and Hacker mode(s).
 In the default Basic mode it's READONLY and VERY useful!